The Safest and Most Dangerous Places in Arlington County, VA: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Arlington County is $401 per year, which is $63 less than the national average and $31 less than Virginia's state average.
-Below we compare counties similar to Arlington County:
+The overall cost of crime per resident in Arlington County is $401 per year, which is $63 less than the national average and $31 less than Virginia's state average.
+The comparison below uses counties similar to Arlington County:

 • In Portsmouth City, VA, crime costs $867 per person, which is $466 more than in Arlington County.